gianndev/mussel/README.md

 <img src="doc/images/logo.png" height=250>
 </div>

 **Mussel** is an interpreted programming language written in Rust.
 It was designed as a simple and flexible language with a focus on easy-to-read syntax and powerful expression evaluation.
 Mussel supports data types, variable bindings, functions, closures, control flow constructs (such as `if` and `for`), and even string interpolation.
+There is a Standard Library too!

 ## Why should I choose Mussel?